 The job interview is a pivotal chance to leave a lasting impression and gather essential information about both the company and the role you’re exploring.
-Just as a well-crafted cover letter can enhance your job search, the right questions to ask hiring manager is crucial in assessing whether the position aligns with your career goals.
+Just as a well-crafted cover letter can enhance your job search, the right questions to ask a hiring manager is crucial in assessing whether the position aligns with your career goals.
 By preparing insightful and strategic questions, you demonstrate your genuine interest in the role and gather key details to help you make an informed decision.

 If you’re seeking to excel in your job interview, this guide is your go-to resource.
 We’ll cover the list questions to ask a hiring manager, offer tips on how to customize your inquiries, and point out common mistakes to avoid.
 Read on to know these best practices which will help you navigate your interview process with confidence and ensure you make the most of this crucial career opportunity.